 Open to all Courage to Lead alumni.
-This is an opt-in program that will run for 9 months – from April through December 2020.
-By opting in, alumni are committing to engaged participation and making the Leader Circle a high priority over this 9‐month period.
-To participate, you must let us know of your interest by April 3, 2020 by registering here.
+This is an opt-in program that will run for the remainder of the year.
+By opting in, alumni are committing to engaged participation and making the Leader Circle a high priority.
+To participate, you must let us know of your interest by May 3, 2020 by registering here.
 If you are in a Leader Circle that is continuing from the past, you do not need to register.
-Just continue with your current leader circle, switching to an online platform such as Zoom , Google Hangouts or conference call for this time of physical distancing.
+Just continue with your current leader circle, either virtually or on the phone until Covid regulations ease and people feel comfortable.
 You can also opt to change circles if you wish by going to the registration form.

-The Leader Circles will meet once each month between April and December using an online platform such as Google hangout or Zoom or on the phone.
+The Leader Circles will meet once each month from May to December either using an online platform or on the phone, or in-person as Covid regulations ease and people feel comfortable.
 Each session will run for two hours or less.
 If social time is planned, that should be scheduled either before or after the two-‐hour Leader Circle session.

 The core idea of the Leader Circle design is peer coaching.
-Leader Circles will meet monthly initially via Zoom/on the phone for the next 9 months.
+Leader Circles will meet monthly until December 2021.
 Each participant is invited to bring a question, challenge, or priority to the circle, where they will each receive 15 minutes of focused support by the others around this issue.

 The Circle supports you based on your request of one of 3 options: open honest questions, brainstorming, or sharing of stories related to the issue.
 Each 2-hour circle begins with a time for reconnection and checking-in, and closes with a time for sharing into the circle gratitudes, affirmations, and reflections on the process.
 The goal is for each participant to leave each session with tangible and actionable benefit, in addition to reconnecting with Courage community and practices.